 - Chemistry Building (addition two)

 Use of space heaters on campus

 Michigan State University has established heating and cooling season building temperature policies to provide comfort conditions in support of the university’s educational mission while advancing MSU’s energy conservation goals.
 Space heaters are regulated because they can create system imbalances, overload building electrical circuits and use a significant amount of energy.
 If used improperly, space heaters can also become a fire hazard.

 Most campus spaces are heated to 69 degrees during the winter.
 Because spaces on campus vary greatly in age, construction and function, exceptions will occur.
 Please contact us if you experience temperature discomfort on a regular basis at (517) 353-1760.
 We will identify the source of the problem and work to provide a comfortable work environment.

 Where space temperatures fall within university guidelines, several low wattage personal heaters have been approved that meet safety and efficiency guidelines.
-Please visit the Spartan MarketPlace for more information on purchasing a heater.
+A list of approved heaters can be found here.